AlexSischin/KurdishDocClassifier/report/REPORT.md

 # Development

-We will use the dataset containing TF-IDF scores for each word.
+We will use the dataset containing **TF-IDF** scores for each word.
 It has 13202 columns.
 First column is the target, other are features.
-We will not perform feature selection and engineering because it's out of the scope of this project.
+We will **not perform feature selection and engineering** because it's out of the scope of this project.

+Target is categorical and balanced, so we'll use **accuracy** metric for model selection.